incerta/schematox/README.md

 - `code`: we support the following errors:
   - `INVALID_TYPE`: schema subject or default value don't meet schema type specifications
   - `INVALID_RANGE`: `min/max` or `minLength/maxLength` schema requirements aren't met
-  - `EXTRA_KEY`: `object` type validation subject has a key which is not specified in schema
 - `schema`: The specific section of `schema` where the invalid value is found.
 - `subject`: The specific part of the validated subject where the invalid value exists.
 - `path`: Traces the route from the root to the error subject, with strings as keys and numbers as array indexes.